 If the dough stands up without falling back at all, you need to add more eggs.
 If it is too liquid and collapses completely (as opposed to creating a nice 'beak'), you have unfortunately added too much eggs and the batter cannot be saved.

-Could be caused by a few different factors: the dough wasn't dehydrated enough on the stove, the eggs weren't mixed in enough (or you did not add enough egg), or the oven is not at the right temperature.
+Could be caused by a few different factors: the dough wasn't dehydrated enough on the stove, the eggs weren't mixed in enough, you did not add enough egg, or the oven is not at the right temperature.

 Usually, it means that they didn't cook for long enough, or the oven wasn't at the right temperature.
 The heat will make the water turn into steam and puff the choux, but they need to be cooked long enough for the creation of a crust that will make them hold their shape.

-- Un-filled Choux: can be kept at room temperature in an air-tight container for up to 2 days.
-Make sure they are completely dry before placing them in a container as any moisture will make them soggy
+- Un-filled Choux: kept at room temperature in an airtight container for up to 2 days.
+Make sure they are completely dry before placing them in a container as any moisture will make them soggy.

 - Filled Choux: when filled with a cream, they should be eaten straight away or kept in the fridge for one day.
 They will become soggy after that.

-If freezing unbaked, both the Craquelin and the Choux Buns should be frozen separately and assembled before baking.
-Craquelin can be rolled and frozen for up to 3 months (though it will be fine in the freezer for much longer).
+Both craquelin and choux pastry can be frozen separately then re-assembled before baking.
+Craquelin can be rolled and frozen for up to 2 months (though it will be fine in the freezer for much longer).

 To freeze unbaked Choux, prepare the dough and pipe it on a flat baking tray.
 Place in the freezer until fully frozen then store in an air-tight container for up to 3 months.
 When ready to bake, cut out the craquelin and place it over the each Choux.
 Allow to bake for an additional 5 to 10 minutes to thaw.